 Centre for Consciousness and Contemplative Studies

-Empowered by a generous philanthropic gift from Martin and Loreto Hosking through the Three Springs Foundation, Monash University has established the Centre for Consciousness and Contemplative Studies – the first of its kind in the world.
+Empowered by a generous philanthropic grant from Martin and Loreto Hosking through the Three Springs Foundation, Monash University has established the Monash Centre for Consciousness and Contemplative Studies – the first of its kind in the world.

 Through unprecedented collaboration between philosophy, neuroscience, medicine, education and interfaith dialogue, the Centre will serve as a regional and global leader in consciousness research and contemplative studies.
 Energised by Humanities research, methodologies and theory, the Centre will open doors to greater reflection, curiosity, resilience, wellbeing and meaningful connections on both individual and collective levels.

 Guided by the three interrelated domains of education, community engagement and research, the Centre will focus its interdisciplinary academic lens on our common humanity while positively impacting student wellbeing through the development of core curriculum subjects underpinned by research into both contemplation and consciousness itself.

 Follow the Centre on twitter https://twitter.com/MonashCCCS